What to know about the LA protests as Trump deploys National Guard

 The ICE operations in Los Angeles resulted in the arrests of 118 immigrants this week, including 44 people in Friday's operations, according to the Department of Homeland Security.

-The arrests sparked protesters to gather outside a federal detention center, chanting, "Set them free, let them stay!"
+The arrests led to protesters gathering outside a federal detention center, chanting, "Set them free, let them stay!"

 Why is Trump deploying the National Guard?